 There you go!
 Those are some key terms to help you out the next time you order Malay food.
 Now, let’s go over some common features of Malay food to know.

-Some people don't mind not knowing the ingredients in the dishes they're eating, but some people do.
-That's why we're going over some of the most common features of Malay food.
-That way, you're aware of what's in the food, have a greater appreciation of the flavors, or maybe you want to ask the merchant to substitute one of the ingredients for something else!
+Some people don’t mind not knowing the ingredients in the dishes they’re eating, but some people do.
+That’s why we’re going over some of the most common features of Malay food.
+That way, you’re aware of what’s in the food and have a greater appreciation of the flavors, or maybe you want to ask the merchant to substitute one of the ingredients for something else.